Resources

 • Right length

-• First half covers the right issues
+• Covers the right issues

 Weaknesses:

-• No info about the author's credentials (he is in product management)
+• No information about the author's credentials

 • Poor editing—several obvious errors